 Interestingly, you can use Accor points for more than hotel stays, and you can even transfer them to select airline partners like Air France and Qatar Airways.

-The Aeromexico ClubPremier program may not be the best around, but they at least offer an award chart that shows how many miles you’ll need for a free flight.
+The Aeromexico ClubPremier program may not be the best around, but it at least offers an award chart that shows how many miles you’ll need for a free flight.

 Some options come with decent value, too.
 For example, you can fly round-trip from Mexico to the United States (or vice versa) in economy for just 56,000 miles during off-peak season.
 You could also fly within Mexico in economy for just 28,000 miles round-trip.